vegaaz/puppet-macdefaults/README.md

 This module defines a `macdefaults` type which can manage preferences on macOS/OS X.

-It enable Puppet to manage any setting that is changed or set using `defaults`.
+The `macdefaults` type enables Puppet to manage any setting that is changed or set using `defaults`.

-This removes the need to include a large number of redundant `exec` statements to accomplish the same thing, for example:
+A `macdefaults` type obviates the need to include a large number of redundant `exec` statements to accomplish the same thing, for example:

 ```
 exec {'Set default paper size to A4':